include-cpp/cpplang-code-of-conduct/index.md

 -----------

 - Understand that speech and actions have consequences, and unacceptable behavior will not be tolerated.
 - If you are the subject of, or witness to any violations of this Code of Conduct, please contact us by submitting a form [here](https://docs.google.com/forms/d/e/1FAIpQLSfQYuWg_RzAeNLU-gFhZwI7wzforza4asesMnGH2hC5amwkGA/viewform), or contact an administrator directly.
-An up-to-date list of administrators can be found by clicking the `...` at the top-right of the Slack UI, going to "Workspace Directory" and filtering by "Admins".
+An up-to-date list of administrators can be found by clicking the ⋮ the top-right of the Slack UI, going to "Workspace Directory" and filtering by "Admins".
 - If violations occur, organizers will take any action they deem appropriate for the infraction, up to and including expulsion.

 Derived from the [Slack Developer Community Code of Conduct](https://api.slack.com/docs/community-code-of-conduct) and [Citizen Code of Conduct](http://citizencodeofconduct.org/) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).